-People with dyslexia can experience a range of emotions – they can feel confused, worried, angry or just down.
+People with dyslexia can experience lots of emotions – they can feel confused, worried, angry or just down.
 It might feel like no-one understands what you are going through and that there’s nothing that can help.

 But it's not all bad!

-People with dyslexia have lots of skills as well.
+People with dyslexia have lots of strengths as well.
 They tend to be:

 - Creative and practical.
 Lots of actors and celebrities have dyslexia.